-The proposed telecommunication facilities are located within the RD-1 Detached Unit Residential Zone.
-The intent of the RD-1 Zone is to create, maintain, and enhance areas with detached, single unit structures.
+The proposed telecommunication facilities are located within RD-1 Detached Unit Residential Zone.
+The intent of the RD-1 Zone.
+The intent of the RD-1 Zone is to create maintain, and enhance areas with detached, single unit structures.
+A limited number of commercial uses will be permitted or conditionally permitted in existing non-residential Facilities.